 3. If you are staying for a long time, you will need to wash clothes, either at a commercial laundromat or in the sink at your hotel.

 When I travel, I take along a small bottle of Woolite and wash a few items in the sink at night before I go to bed and hang them up on the shower curtain rod to dry.
 If I have heat or ac in the room, I sometimes hang my items to dry on the back of a chair on hangers in front of the vent.
-Making a conscious attempt to bring items of clothing that will dry quickly will hasten the process.
+Making a conscious attempt to bring items of clothing that will dry quickly will hasten the process and make the job more successful.

 4. I only bring 2 pairs of shoes.